Hello students and families! I am so looking forward to a year of exploring and making music with you!

 Questions?
 Need an accompaniment track played for your performance?
 Email me at shelby.shepard@dc.ascentcolorado.org.

-In the coming weeks, we will add "Do" to our repertoire of pitches and begin exploring sixteenth note rhythms.
+We are also adding "Re" to our repertoire of pitches and will begin exploring sixteenth notes!

 Recorder study has begun!
 Students will receive a new piece of music each week to prepare for Recorder Karate "belt tests."
 This is an optional (but fun!) way to practice new notes and skills on the recorder, all while earning new "belts" for our instruments!

-We are in the thick of ukulele study at this point and will soon shift our focus from playing individual notes to strumming chords.
+We are in the thick of ukulele study at this point, and our focus has shifted to strumming chords!

 The next several pieces of music we are studying have vivid imagery and/or connections to story.
 I look forward to exploring the connection between music and the imagination in the coming months!

-We are We are in the thick of ukulele study at this point and will soon shift our focus from playing individual notes to strumming chords (and, for more advanced students, using strumming patterns).
+We are in the thick of ukulele study at this point, and our focus has shifted to strumming chords!

 Additionally, we are embarking on an imaginative journey in which I invite students to create stories to accompany pieces of classical music.
 This is one of my absolute favorite things to teach, and I am so excited to see what everyone brings to the table!